-As of 2018, three support and affiliate groups support the Museum through fundraising and volunteer efforts: Arizona Costume Institute, Friends of Contemporary Art, and Men's Arts Council.
+Two support and affiliate groups support the Museum through fundraising and volunteer efforts: Arizona Costume Institute and Men's Arts Council.
 These groups contribute hundreds of volunteer hours each year and raise vital support for the Museum's general operations and art acquisitions.
-In FY21, due to the COVID-19 pandemic and restrictions on large fundraising events to help mitigate the spread of the virus, the Museum's support groups raised approximately 2% of the Museum's operating budget, down significantly from previous years.
+In FY22, the Museum's support groups raised approximately 2.4% of the Museum's operating budget, down significantly from previous years.